 When your strata was set up, the owners corporation had to issue a fire safety schedule for the whole building.
 This had to include all critical fire safety measures and had to be signed off by a qualified person.
 Now, each year, when the annual fire safety inspection takes place, the fire safety practitioner will ensure that the building complies with all the measures set up in the schedule.
-This includes things like exit signs, smoke alarms, fire extinguishers, emergency lighting in public areas, and perimeter access for emergency vehicles.
+This includes things like exit signs, smoke alarms, fire extinguishers, fire rated doors, emergency lighting in public areas, and perimeter access for emergency vehicles.

 If the fire safety practitioner finds that your building complies with all measures, they will sign the fire safety statement immediately.
 If your building needs any updates or repairs to comply fully, you have three months to carry out the works to ensure compliance with all fire safety measures.
 The relevant regulations are in Part 9 of the NSW Environmental Planning & Assessment Regulation 2000, which you can find in our handy document bank.

 The fire safety statement and what happens when you don’t follow the regulations